Texas at the Great American Beer Festival Recap 2020

-As far as where Texas placed as a state, they finished with the third best haul of medals out of all states.
-Oregon dropped 2 places for the 5th best haul after both Texas and Ohio jumped them.
+As far as where Texas placed as a state, they finished with the seventh best haul of medals out of all states (dropping from 3rd last year).
+Oregon and Washington both moved up 2 places for the 3rd and 4th best haul respectively.
 As always, California and Colorado finish first and second.

-Virginia and Florida are a newcomers on this list from last year for the top 10 medal hauls by state.
+Michigan and Indiana are a newcomers on this list from last year for the top 10 medal hauls by state.